 Speaking

-Every year Jim delivers dozens of keynotes, lectures or workshops for faculty in higher education, occasionally secondary school educators, or organizations that have an interest on learning, attention, and writing.
+Every year Jim delivers dozens of keynotes, workshops, or fireside chats with faculty in higher education, occasionally secondary school educators, or organizations that have an interest on learning, education, and writing.
 He has earned a reputation as a dynamic speaker who engages easily with audiences.
 Speaking engagements provide plenty of opportunities for participants to connect the content to their own teaching contexts, and to interact with Jim and one another.
-Faculty will leave every event with at least a few new ideas to try in their classrooms tomorrow, as well as inspiration to renew their commitment to their teaching or to their research and writing.

 Are the faculty at your institution engaged in research that deserves to find a wider audience?
 Are you an academic or teacher that would like to cross over the border between writing for your disciplinary peers and writing for more public audiences?
 This interactive workshop argues that the way to establish these goals is to draw upon our hard-won wisdom as teachers to create better learning experiences for readers.
 This approach draws lessons from Jim’s work as a book series acquisition editor, his multiple books aimed at general academic audiences, and his dozens of published magazine and newspaper essays.
-This workshop is based on Jim’s next book, which will be published in April of 2025 from the University of Chicago Press.
-This material can be presented in a single interactive lecture, but can also be used to create a half-day or full day writing retreat for faculty.
+This workshop is based on Jim’s latest book, which was published in May of 2025 by the University of Chicago Press.
+This material can be presented in a single interactive lecture, but can also be used to create a half-day, full day, or multi-day writing retreat for faculty.

 Supporting Student Attention in a Technological Age